Luis Robert Player Props: White Sox vs. Yankees

-On Wednesday, Luis Robert (hitting .200 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Randy Vasquez.
-First pitch is at 7:05 PM ET.
+On Thursday, Luis Robert (.275 slugging percentage in past 10 games, with no homers) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Yankees.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Yankees.

 Luis Robert Game Info & Props vs. the Yankees